My Story

 The first symptoms were a reluctance to go to concerts, where the crowds made me extremely nervous.
 That progressed to any gathering of people over five or so, then to any gathering of people outside my immediate family.
-Being a musician, that cut me off from enjoying live music, as well as playing in an orchestra, which I had been doing since my teenage years.
+Being a musician, that cut me off from enjoying live music, as well as playing in an orchestra, which I had been doing since my pre-teen years.

 Accompanying this was an increasing panic when in small spaces, which eventually lead to the inability to take car trips or ride on elevators.
 I have not visited my in-laws, who live in another state, in many, many years.
 We have not gone on a vacation in the same period of time.